mtln/chat-export/README.md

 ### Interactive Mode (Default)

 Just run `chat-export` in your terminal.
-Use CLI parameters to pass options for special features, such as `--output-dir` or `--embed-media`.
+Use CLI parameters for special features, such as `--output-dir` or `--embed-media`.

 **CLI Parameters:**